scramjetorg/framework-js/README.md

 This is a pre-release of the next major version (v5) of [JavaScript Scramjet Framework](https://github.com/scramjetorg/scramjet).

-**We are open to your feedback!** You can report an issue with any ideas, suggestions and features you would like to see in this version.
-You can also upvote (`+1`) existing issues to show us the direction we should take in developing Scramjet Framework.
+**We are open to your feedback!** We encourage you to report issues with any ideas, suggestions and features you would like to see in this version.
+You can also upvote (`+1`) existing ones to show us the direction we should take in developing Scramjet Framework.

 ## Table of contents